TiagoDeMatosDias/Docker-EMS-Server/README.md

 The container is now running as normal.
 You may stop it at anytime by using the standard docker stop command.

-## Using different versions:

-This project was designed for version 8.4 of TIBCO EMS, if you wish to use a different version you will need to change the second line of the Startup.sh file so that the correct version is used.

-For example, instead of:

->cd /opt/tibco/ems/8.4/bin/

-if you wish to use version 8.3, replace that line with:

->cd /opt/tibco/ems/8.3/bin/

 ## Default Server Configurations: